Gelaohui: Anti-colonial movement

 After October 1911, the Shaanxi revolutionaries were in a series of stalemates against the Gansu Qing loyalist army made out of Muslims under Ma Anliang and Manchu governor general Shengyun's command.
 Both sides suffered heavy casualties but Lichuan (Li-chuan) and Qianzhou (Chien-chou) fell to the Gansu army.
 The Qing emperor abdicated when Xianyang (Shien-yang) was about to be attacked by the Gansu army.
 The Manchu governor general Shengyun tried who wanted to keep fighting after the Qing abdication tried to hide the abdication, but Ma Anliang received news of it sent to him by Zhang Fengyi (Chang Feng-yi) via telegram.
 Shengyun was sarcastically asked by Ma Anliang, "Now that the emperor has abdicated, for whom shall we fight?
-Do you intend to succeed the emperor?
+Do you intend to succeed the emperor?"

 Ma Anliang fought in 1895 to relieve Xining with four ying of troops and served in the Gansu army under Dong Fuxiang.
 The Qing governor generals Changgeng (Chang-keng) and Shengyun had close relations with the Gansu army officers under Dong Fuxiang.
 The Qing ordered the Gansu-based Ma Anliang to fight against the revolutionaries in Shaanxi and the revolutionaries attacked Ningxia in Gansu and Ma Anliang recovered it, but that was the last victory for the loyalist side as the Qing abdicated and Shaanxi was not taken by the Gansu forces.

 Ma Anliang was ordered to attack the revolutionaries in Shaanxi by the baoyi bondservant Chang Geng and Manchu Shengyun.

 Eastern soldiers of the new republic were mobilized by Yuan Shikai when the attack against Shaanxi began by Ma Anliang, but news of the abdication of the Qing emperor reached Ma Anliang before he attacked Xi'an, so Ma Anliang ended all military operations and changed his allegiance to the Republic of China.
 All pro-Qing military activity in the northwest was put to an end by this.

 Yuan Shikai managed to induce Ma Anliang to not attack Shaanxi after the Gelaohui took over the province and accept the Republic of China under his presidency in 1912.
-During the National Protection war in 1916 between republicans and Yuan Shikai's monarchy, Ma Anliang readied his soldiers and informed the republicans that he and the Muslims would stick to Yuan Shikai until the end.
+During the National Protection War in 1916 between the Republicans and Yuan Shikai's monarchy, Ma Anliang readied his soldiers and informed the Republicans that he and the Muslims would stick to Yuan Shikai until the end.
 Yuan Shikai ordered Ma Anliang to block Bai Lang (White Wolf) from going into Sichuan and Gansu by blocking Hanzhong and Fengxiangfu.

 The Protestant Shensi mission operated a hospital in Xian.
 Some American missionaries were reported killed in Xi'an.
 A report claimed Manchus massacred missionaries in the suburbs of Xi'an.
 Missionaries were reported killed in Xi'an and Taiyuan.
 Shaanxi joined the revolution on October 24.
 Sheng Yun was governor of Shaanxi in 1905.